Year of Call: 2011

 - BT v Ofcom (Case 1245/3/3/16).
-Tim is instructed to act for Gamma Telecom Holdings, an intervener in this appeal from a decision of Ofcom concerning the proper method of calculating porting charges for numbers that have migrated to new communications providers (as a junior to Sarah Love).
+Tim acted for Gamma Telecom Holdings, an intervener in this appeal against a decision of Ofcom, concerning the proper method of calculating porting charges for numbers that have migrated to new communications providers (as a junior to Sarah Love).

 - Tim is currently instructed by the Competition and Markets Authority to work on their largest ongoing cartels enforcement action.